-Service Committees and the A&I Committee review the prioritisation analysis and the Capital Programme is subsequently agreed by General Purposes Committee (GPC), who recommends it to Full Council as part of the overarching Business Plan.
+Service Committees review the prioritisation analysis and the Capital Programme is subsequently agreed by General Purposes Committee (GPC), who recommends it to Full Council as part of the overarching Business Plan.

-Appendix 6 provides a diagram that outlines the governance arrangements that have been put in place for the Capital Programme.
+Appendix 3 provides a diagram that outlines the governance arrangements that have been put in place for the Capital Programme.

-As part of the 2017-18 Business Planning cycle, the Council is also extending the cross-cutting approach to delivering the Business Plan introduced for the 2016-17 process, which operated alongside the traditional process.
-The Transformation Delivery Model is an alternative cross-cutting approach, designed to ensure we maximise the opportunities across the Council and with partners to deliver services in a different way.
-For further detail on this approach, please see the Strategic Framework (Section 1).
+As part of the 2017-18 Business Planning cycle, the Council also extended the cross-cutting approach to delivering the Business Plan introduced for the 2016-17 process, by introducing the transformation fund.
+This is an alternative cross-cutting approach, designed to ensure we maximise opportunities across the Council and with partners to deliver services in a different way.
+For further detail on this approach, please see section 3 of the Medium Term Financial Strategy (Section 2 of the Business Plan).
 In time, it is expected that this approach could have significant implications for the Capital Programme, for example, through the generation of additional Invest to Save schemes.